spring-guides/gs-serving-web-content/README.md

+This guide walks you through the process of creating a "hello world" web site with Spring.

 What you'll build
 -----------------

-This guide walks you through the process of creating a "hello world" web site with Spring.
-The service will accept HTTP GET requests at:
+You'll build a service that will accept HTTP GET requests at:

     http://localhost:8080/greeting